High-Fashion Shoot in an Abandoned Pool Hall: Napapijri's Epic Seasonal Shoot - Produced on Giggster

 While it's hard to make out in the campaign launch video, there was also a fairly ambitious dance sequence filmed in the jukebox area of the old pool hall.
 This single interior scene provides a unique juxtaposition between retro decor pieces, and general grunge of the location (the low angles and blaring fluorescent lights evoke a dark dystopian mood).

-The Abandoned Pool Hall is one of those filming locations, that you could drive by 100 times and never once image that the rental cost would start at $500 per hour.
+The Abandoned Pool Hall and Motel is one of those filming locations, that you could drive by 100 times and never once image that the rental cost would start at $500 per hour.
 But, like many old warehouses and seemingly abandoned locations in Los Angeles, there is much more than meets the eye.

 While it has never properly restored, and much of the original charm of the space has faded or been covered over in cheap paint, there remains enough original architectural and stylistic cues to make the location PROPERLY cinematic.